 Score explanation: The medical school building does not have any on-site renewable energy sources and is supplied by the ISO-New England grid, a part of the Eastern interconnection grid.
 In 2023, an initiative was launched to install blade light controls within the building, which are programmed to shut off at 11:00 PM each night and stay off until sunset the following day.
 The building achieved LEED Gold at completion of its 2013 Renovation, with full LED conversion in 2017.
 Additional decarbonization measures such as converting the domestic hot water heaters from natural gas to electric resistance were implemented.
-Starting no later than July 2024, the medical school building will offset all of its electricity use through solar RECs.
+The medical school building offsets all of its electricity use through solar RECs.

 5.4.
-Are sustainable building practices utilized for new and old buildings on the medical school campus, with design and construction of new buildings and remodeling of old buildings conforming to a published sustainability rating system or building code/guideline?
+Are sustainable building practices utilised for new and old buildings on the institution's campus, with design and construction of new buildings and remodelling of old buildings conforming to a published sustainability rating system or building code/guideline?

-- 3 Yes, sustainable building practices are utilized for new buildings on the medical school campus and the majority of old buildings have been retrofitted to be more sustainable. - 2 Sustainable building practices are utilized for new buildings on the medical school campus, but most old buildings have not been retrofitted. - 1 Sustainable building practices are inadequately or incompletely implemented for new buildings. - 0 Sustainability is not considered in the construction of new buildings.
+Yes, sustainable building practices are utilised for new buildings on the institution's campus and the majority of old buildings have been retrofitted to be more sustainable.
+(3 points)

+Sustainable building practices are utilised for new buildings on the institution's campus, but most old buildings have not been retrofitted.
+(2 points)

+Sustainable building practices are inadequately or incompletely implemented for new buildings.
+(1 point)

+Sustainability is not considered in the construction of new buildings.
+(0 points)